linkedin/css-blocks/CONTRIBUTING.md

 ### [@css-blocks/website][WEBSITE] (JSX/Webpack)
 The public-facing website and hosted Typedoc API documentation hosted at [www.css-blocks.com][CSS_BLOCKS_WEBSITE].
 Built as a React app and dog-foods our JSX/Webpack integrations.
 For instruction on how to start the developer server, please check out the [@css-blocks/website README][WEBSITE].
 For details on the [JSX][JSX] and [Webpack][WEBPACK] integrations, please read their respective package READMEs.

-### [@css-blocks/playground][PLAYGROUND] (Glimmer/Broccoli/Ember-CLI)
-This demo application will allow users to play with CSS Blocks syntax and OptiCSS in-browser.
-Built as a Glimmer application and dog-foods our Glimmer, Ember CLI and Broccoli integrations.
-For instruction on how to start the developer server, please check out the [@css-blocks/playground README][PLAYGROUND].
-For details on the [Glimmer][GLIMMER], [Broccoli][BROCCOLI] and [Ember-CLI][EMBER-CLI] integrations, please read their respective package READMEs.

 Responsible Disclosure of Security Vulnerabilities
 ==================================================